-For Accident, Prevention, Reporting and Investigation include:
+For accident, prevention, reporting and investigation include:

-- 1 vigilance by all staff and children to spot potential causes of accidents and take action to prevent these whenever possible - 2 promptness in reporting any potential hazard using the appropriate form - 3 immediate response to such reports involving investigation and rectification of the hazard - 4 reporting all accidents to the Headteacher by completing the correct accident form - 5 keeping a note of all accidents, the administration of medicines and inhalers in specific school books/forms - 6 notifying parents as soon as possible in the case of accidents to children - 7 prompt investigation of all accidents by the Headteacher or SBM in order to establish the cause and adopt remedial measures. - 8 Annually update the risk assessments for the areas of responsibility in school.
+- 1 vigilance by all staff and children to spot potential causes of accidents and take action to prevent these whenever possible - 2 promptness in reporting any potential hazard using the appropriate form - 3 immediate response to such reports involving investigation and rectification of the hazard - 4 reporting all accidents to the Head Teacher by completing the correct accident form - 5 keeping a note of all accidents, the administration of medicines and inhalers in specific school books/forms - 6 notifying parents as soon as possible in the case of accidents to children - 7 prompt investigation of all accidents by the Head Teacher or SBM in order to establish the cause and adopt remedial measures. - 8 Annually update the risk assessments for the areas of responsibility in school.

-For First Aid Provision include:
+For first aid provision include:

 - 1 the use of hygienic first aid practices by all staff.
-This means that disposable gloves should be worn at all times when dealing with first aid and changing children who have vomited or soiled/wet themselves - 2 the presence of trained first aiders in the school at all times - 3 the provision of a fully stocked first aid box in the Deputy Head's Office and Early Years, which is regularly checked - 4 summoning of an ambulance where necessary by the Administrative Officer or any responsible member of staff.
+This means that disposable gloves should be worn at all times when dealing with first aid and changing children who have vomited or soiled/wet themselves - 2 the presence of trained first aiders in the school at all times - 3 the provision of a fully stocked first aid box in the Assistant Heads' Office and Early Years, which is regularly checked - 4 summoning of an ambulance where necessary by the Administrative Officer or any responsible member of staff.
 If the school is unable to contact a parent or nominated contact, a member of the school staff must accompany the child to hospital and wait there until the arrival of a parent.